Best Christmas Cozy Mystery Books - Festive Whodunits

 The Mistletoe Murder: And Other Stories by P. D. James

-and I just love the cover I love to read I loved reading all of these stories I think PD James is such a brilliant writer.
+And I just love the cover, I love to read, I love reading all of these stories.
+I think PD James is such a brilliant writer.

-and I'd like to come back to them because I don't remember who did it half the time so unfortunately, I can re-read them now.
+And I'd like to come back to them because I don't remember who did it half the time, so unfortunately, I can't re-read them now.

 9. A Child's Christmas in Wales

-I'll put the link to the audible um as well as the physical book in the description box down below my dad would always put this audiobook on every Christmas.
+I'll put the link to the Audible as well as the physical book in the description box down below.
+My dad would always put this audiobook on every Christmas.

-It really sorts of signaled the start of the Christmas season in our household when we listened to this and it's just a very poignant nostalgic look back at the childhood spent in Wales listening to the author reading it is even more important
+It really sort of signaled the start of the Christmas season in our household when we listened to this, and it's just a very poignant, nostalgic look back at the childhood spent in Wales; listening to the author reading it is even more important

 10. The Ultimate Christmas Cracker

-and he'd send it off to friends and family and gradually some of his friends and acquaintances would contribute to some of their own um extracts sayings clever quotes things like that.
+And he'd send it off to friends and family, and gradually some of his friends and acquaintances would contribute some of their own, extracts sayings, clever quotes, things like that.

 He also ended up putting in his own Christmas crackers I've bought a few of his Christmas crackers sadly the last one was in 2018 he died that year um which was very sad but then they brought out this ultimate Christmas cracker which has sort of collected the best of his Christmas crackers through the years I think he was creating them from the 1970s or something like that.